PhilHarps/music/README.md

 Overall the codebase is of amateur-quality.

-Solutions to problems are naive, repetitive (not DRY) - at times near tautological - brought on by a lack of coding ability and a clear understanding of the Rails MVC framework.
+Solutions to problems are naive, repetitive (not DRY) - at times near tautological - brought on by a lack of coding ability and a unclear (at best) understanding of developing on the Rails MVC framework.
 For example, to display different button functionalities for each type of user (un-logged in user, logged in user, logged in user who is also a school) on different parts of the website, the same control structure is repeated across multiple views.

 ```
-<% if user_signed_in? && current_user.is_school? == true >
+<% if user_signed_in? && current_user.is_school? == true %>
   ...
-<% if user_signed_in? && current_user.is_school? == false%>
+<% if user_signed_in? && current_user.is_school? == false %>
   ...
-<% elsif user_signed_in? == false >
+<% elsif user_signed_in? == false %>
   ...

 <% else %>